 Lonza Biologics, Inc. has a patent issued in Europe to which we do not have a license that may cover a process that we use to produce our potential products.
 In addition, we do not have a license to an issued U.S. patent assigned to Stanford University and Columbia University, which may cover a process we use to produce our potential products.
 We have been advised that an exclusive license has been previously granted to a third party, Centocor, Inc., under this patent.
-If our processes were covered by either of these patents, we might be required to obtain licenses or to significantly alter our processes or products.
+If our processes were found to be covered by either of these patents, we might be required to obtain licenses or to significantly alter our processes or products.
 We might not be able to successfully alter our processes or products to avoid conflicts with these patents or to obtain licenses on acceptable terms.

 We are also aware of issued patents that could apply to one or more of our specific products.
 For example, a U.S. patent recently issued to Advanced Biotherapy, Inc. has claims to the use of anti-gamma interferon antibodies to treat certain autoimmune diseases.
-The claims, however, do not cover treatment of either Crohn's disease or psoriasis - - - the two indications currently being investigated in our SMART Anti-Gamma Interferon Antibody clinical trials.
-Additional examples include an issued U.S. patent to Schering Corporation that may cover our humanized anti-IL-4 antibody, and issued U.S. and European patents to Genetics Institute (now a wholly-owned subsidiary of Wyeth) that may cover our SMART Anti-IL-12 Antibody.
+The currently issued claims, however, do not cover treatment of either Crohn's disease or psoriasis -- the two indications currently being investigated in our SMART Anti-Gamma Interferon Antibody clinical trials.
+Additional examples include an issued U.S. patent to Schering Corporation that may cover our humanized anti-IL-4 antibody, issued U.S. and European patents to Genetics Institute (now a wholly-owned subsidiary of Wyeth) that may cover our SMART Anti-IL-12 Antibody, and a recently issued U.S. patent to Genentech claiming humanized antibodies with certain framework region substitutions that may cover some of our antibodies in development.
 As a result, we might be required to obtain licenses from others.
 We may not be able to obtain required licenses on terms acceptable to us, if at all.
-If we do not obtain required licenses, we may encounter significant delays in product development while we redesign potentially infringing products or methods or we may not be able to market our products at all.
+If we do not obtain required licenses, we may encounter significant delays in product development while we redesign potentially infringing products or methods or we may not be able to market our products at all.]